osgi/osgi/org.osgi.test.cases.zigbee/README.md

 The CT performs also some cross-check tests also on those ZigBeeNode and ZigBeeEndpoint services that it was able to discover in the service registry, but that are not reported in the *zigbee-ct-template.xml* file.

+During the CT operation, the ZigBeeHost service start() and stop() methods are called several times.

 # ZED devices suitable for the CT